cloudqubes/ootc-documentation/source/adminguide/networking/virtual_private_cloud_config.rst

 Blacklisting Routes
 ^^^^^^^^^^^^^^^^^^^

-CloudStack enables you to block a list of routes so that they are not assigned to any of the VPC private gateways.
+OOTC enables you to block a list of routes so that they are not assigned to any of the VPC private gateways.
 Specify the list of routes that you want to blacklist in the ``blacklisted.routes`` global parameter.
 Note that the parameter update affects only new static route